Nerwyn/material-rounded-theme/README.md

 - Adds a 12px margin to each side of the view to match the Google Home app.
 - Add card button of classic lovelace views updated to better match the [extended FAB specification](https://m3.material.io/components/extended-fab/overview).

 If you do not want these changes, use the "No Mod" versions of the theme.
+If you only want some of these changes, you will have to modify and recompile the theme yourself.

 ## Material You Colors

 This theme supports Material You color theming!
+This requires an additional JavaScript module resource which can be downloaded from this repo (TODO offer CDN version).
+To install the script to your Home Assistant instance:

+1. Download the module from this repository [here](https://github.com/Nerwyn/material-rounded-theme/blob/main/dist/material-rounded-theme.js).
+2. Upload this module to your Home Assistant instance, preferable in the `config/www` folder.
+   - Your `configuration.yaml` file is found in the `config` folder.
+If the `www` folder does not exist create it.
+More information about the configuration folder can be found [here](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
+3. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
+4. Click `+ ADD RESOURCE`.
+5. In the `URL` field enter `/local/material-rounded-theme.js`.
+6. Select `Resource Type` `JavaScript module`.
+7. Click `CREATE`.
+8. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.

-Create a helper template sensor named `Material Rounded Base Color` that returns the hex code of your preferred base color.
-The accent and primary color will be calculated using it, retaining your color's hue and saturation but altering it's luminance.
+Once the JavaScript module resource has been added, create a helper template sensor named `Material Rounded Base Color` that returns the hex code of your preferred base color.
+The theme colors will be calculated using [Material Color Utilities](https://github.com/material-foundation/material-color-utilities).

 To create a template sensor helper: